 - Stop at the crosswalk stop line to give drivers in other lanes an opportunity to see and yield to pedestrians too.

 - Be cautious when backing up – pedestrians, especially young children, can move across your path.

 - Allow bicyclists enough space.
 California law requires drivers to give at least three feet of space when passing a bicyclist.

 Pedestrian fatalities account for nearly 25 percent of all roadway deaths in California.

-California’s pedestrian fatality rate is almost 70 percent higher than the national average.
+California’s pedestrian fatality rate is almost 45% higher than the national average.

 No state has more pedestrian deaths on its roadways than California.

-In 2015 alone, there were 59 children (between the ages of 0 and 19) killed in pedestrian-related incidents.
+In 2016 alone, there were 245 children 14 and under killed nationally in pedestrian-related crashes.